Scalable One-Pass Optimisation of High-Dimensional Weight-Update Hyperparameters by Implicit Differentiation: Reproducibility Statement

 All datasets we use are publicly available; for the Penn Treebank dataset, we provide a link in Table~\ref{tab:DatasetLicences} (Appendix~\ref{sec:DatasetLicences}).
 What little data processing we perform is fully explained in the corresponding subsection of Section~\ref{sec:Experiments}.

 Our mathematical arguments are presented fully and with disclosure of all assumptions in Section~\ref{sec:VerboseDerivations}.

-Source code for all our experiments is provided to reviewers, and is made available on GitHub (\verb|https://github.com/rmclarke/OptimisingWeightUpdateHyperparameters|).
+Source code for all our experiments is provided to reviewers, and is made available on GitHub ({ \url{https://github.com/rmclarke/OptimisingWeightUpdateHyperparameters}}).
 This source code contains a complete description of our experimental environment, configuration files and instructions on the reproduction of our experiments.